 If you rarely go out ever to restaurants *say once/twice a year, you cook at home a lot for the family and you go to the Cinema just a once a year, I’d say leave it.
 The membership of £39.99 could not make back the saving on just those two outings alone.
 However, if you eat out 3+ times a year at popular restaurants and/or you are an avid cinema goer, I’d say go for it – you will save money.
 It’s also good if you are looking for day trips to see in the UK with the family.
 Regardless, I’d say give it a try with a free three month trial here (make a note of the expiry date in case you barely use it, you can cancel it and you won’t get charged).

-I popped up to Soho, London with my dad for a whisky tasting tour as birthday present.
-After a few drams (and more) of Scottish whisky in Soho, I used the App and found a nearby Tastecard restaurant Belgo opposite the pub, offering 2 for 1 meal.
+I popped up to Soho, London with my dad for a whiskey tasting tour as a birthday present.
+After a few drams (and more) of Scottish whiskey in Soho, I used the App and found a nearby Tastecard restaurant Belgo opposite the pub, offering 2 for 1 meal.
 After a tasty meal, I presented the app and we got £15 off the menu, making it a lot more affordable for the pocket.
 Had I had a full paid membership, essentially another 2 meals that year and the savings would be in the positive.
+Because I couldn’t be happier about the price I paid, my Tastecard review can’t be anything else than positive.